usdocker/usdocker/docs/troubleshot.md

 # Troubleshoting

-## I am installing a script and I am getting an error
+## I am installing a script and I am getting the error 'Error: EBUSY: resource busy or locked'

 Try: